 Leasing also gives your practice considerably flexibility should you decide to relocate to a more desirable location.
 While breaking or ending a lease may be costly – your lease should include provisions to allow you to relocate at a minimal financial impact – it should far less costly than moving to a new location while still making payments on a location you are no longer using.

-Due to the significant financial commitment of purchasing a commercial property, it is normally not something that should be undertaken by a new or relatively young medical or dental practice.
+Due to the significant financial commitment of purchasing a commercial property, it is normally not something that should be undertaken by a new business.

-Fortunes can change very quickly for a new practice, as can the needs of the practice.
+Fortunes can change very quickly for a new business.
 A facility that you purchase today may very well be inadequate for your future needs or, even worse, may add an undue financial burden that can cripple your future growth potential.

-Property purchase is best left to well-established practices with the deep financial reserves needed to bear the burden of debt it will impose on the practice.
-Alternatively, a relatively new practice with two or more partners who can jointly bear the financial burden may also consider property purchase.
+Property purchase is best left to well-established businesses with the deep financial reserves needed to bear the burden of debt it will impose on the practice.
+Alternatively, a relatively new business with two or more partners who can jointly bear the financial burden may also consider property purchase.

-However, for nearly all new practices, leasing will offer the financial flexibility needed to flourish during those first lean years as the practice builds.
+However, for nearly all new businesses, leasing will offer the financial flexibility needed to flourish during those first lean years as the business builds.

 You may also want to consider a lease-to-purchase option, which has the added benefit of allowing you to ‘lock down’ a property while working towards the day when you can purchase it.